ibm-cloud-docs/vpc/vpe-view-details.md

    At least one security group must be attached.
    {: note}

-## Viewing details of an endpoint gateway using the CLI
+## Viewing details of an endpoint gateway from the CLI
 {: #vpe-viewing-details-cli}
 {: cli}